I'm a Tennessee-based freelance writer with a passion for true crime, a thirst for knowledge, and an obsession with lists.

 A Jim Among the Ruins

-Married for a second time didn’t make Alan give up his adulterous games.
-Dianne confronted Alan with his infidelity and he, in turn, accused Dianne of the same.
+Getting married for a second time didn’t make Alan give up his adulterous games.
+Dianne confronted Alan with his infidelity, and he, in turn, accused Dianne of the same.
 Round and round they went with the bitter arguments, screaming accusations, and fights that often turned physical.
-By the time they headed out on a much-needed vacation in Sarasota, Florida, in December 1981, Dianne had decided it was Alan’s last chance to prove he was willing to change to save their marriage or she was going to divorce him.
+By the time they headed out on a much-needed vacation in Sarasota, Florida, in December 1981, Dianne had decided it was Alan’s last chance to prove he was willing to change to save their marriage, or she was going to divorce him.

-It’s was really no surprise to anyone that Alan failed miserably at the test Dianne had laid before him.
-It began with his returning home early, claiming he had pressing business at the office, even though the Courts were closed for the holidays.
+It was really no surprise to anyone that Alan failed miserably at the test Dianne had laid before him.
+It began with his returning home early, claiming he had pressing business at the office, even though the courts were closed for the holidays.

 As Dianne went about the business of secretly planning a divorce, she carried on with her civic activities like being trustee of the Moraine Valley Community College board.
 It was through this position that Dianne met Jim Koscielniak.

-In the Fall of 1981, she and Jim had began meeting for coffee.
-Their conversations had began with a focus on education, but as time went on they had started exchanging personal tidbits of information.
-Jim talked with Dianne about life as a divorced dad and she, in turn, disclosed the marital discord between she and Alan; talking freely about their sexual incompatibility and his seeming disregard for their marriage vows.
+In the fall of 1981, she and Jim began meeting for coffee.
+Their conversations had begun with a focus on education, but as time went on, they had started exchanging personal tidbits of information.
+Jim talked with Dianne about life as a divorced dad, and she, in turn, disclosed the marital discord between her and Alan, talking freely about their sexual incompatibility and his seeming disregard for their marriage vows.

 When she made the decision in early 1982 to finally call it quits, Jim was undoubtedly a factor Dianne considered.
 As a matter of fact, before she left on vacation with her husband and daughter, she and Jim had become intimate following a faculty Christmas party.
 So, it wasn’t a leap to allow the relationship to become a full-blown affair after her mind was made up.